 Susana Poretsky, mezzo-soprano; and Victor Antipenko, tenor.

-A subscription to the inaugural fall series of Russian Tea Time With Vera,
+Watch the inaugural fall series of Russian Tea Time With Vera.

 Access to the single event is $15 per household.